 Celebrate! with Wampanoag Nation Singers and Dancers - Dorchester

 It's Native American Heritage Month, and the JFK Museum and Library is inviting families to join the Wampanoag Nation Singers and Dancers as they share stories of both their history and modern culture in a performance that culminates with a full audience powwow.
 This free performance is part of the Celebrate! series at the John F. Kennedy Library and Museum, which highlights America's rich cultural diversity through the arts.
 The shows in the series are appropriate for ages 5 and up, and advance reservations are required.

 MIT Museum's Friday After Thanksgiving (F.A.T.)
 Chain Reaction Event.
 Photo by Samara Vise

 F.A.T.
 Chain Reaction - MIT, Cambridge

 For the F.A.T.
 (Friday After Thanksgiving) Chain Reaction, participants link their mini chain reactions together to form one mega chain reaction—it's like watching a giant domino demonstration.
 People can join the fun by registering a team or attending as spectators.
-Kinetic artists Arthur Ganson and Jeff Lieberman are on hand to help with connections and play master of ceremonies for the action.
+Kinetic artist Arthur Ganson is on hand to help with connections and play master of ceremonies for the action.

 Free for families; up to 2 adults per family accompanied by children 12 and under

-Step inside the experience of artist Mark Dion to see the natural world in new ways, enjoy gallery activities, and step into the Bank of America Art Lab for art-making investigations using materials collected from nature.
+Enjoy gallery activities and step into the Bank of America Art Lab for art-making investigations.
 There are also family performances in the theater.
 And it's all free!
 Bonus: the museum shop is a great spot to find unique holiday gifts.